pncfoundation/pncf_message_board/Plan.md

 - Contains message board for everyone to see
 - Fetches the 10 most recent messages from database
 - User can load more when they scroll down
-- Site checks for new messages every 2 minutes
+- Site checks for new messages every 2 minutes (on hold - uses resources)

 ## Submission Page
 - Dedicated submission page for messages